vdobler/ht/README.md

  - `Bogus`:   The test itself is malformed, e.g. trying to upload a file via query parameters.
 Your tests should not be bogus.

+Often a Test needs to be parametrized, e.g. to execute it against different systems.
+This is done through **`Variables`**.
+Variable substitution is a plain textual replacement of strings of the form `{{VariableName}}` with a value.
+Such variables can be set in the Test, during inclusion of a Test in a Suite or during execution of cmd/ht.
+Some variables are provided by the system itself.

+Variable values can be set from data extracted from previous responses through **`Extractors`**.
+These are able to extract information from cookies, HTTP headers, JSON documents or via regular expression from a HTTP response body.
+Variable extraction and substitution in subsequent requests allows to build test Suites which validate complex business processes.

 Tests, Checks and Suites
 ------------------------